Edward M. House: Texas business and politics

 House's friend David F. Houston shared his interests in England and the continent, concluding in August 1911 that “England and Germany are doing many interesting things in a desirable socialistic direction.
 We shall follow slowly because of the newness of conditions here and the lack of pressure.”

-In 1912, House anonymously published a novel called Philip Dru: Administrator, in which the title character leads the democratic Western U.S. in a civil war against the plutocratic East, becoming the dictator of America and turns it into “Socialism as dreamed of by Karl Marx”.
-Dru as dictator imposes a series of reforms which resemble the Bull Moose platform of 1912 and then vanishes.
+In 1912, House anonymously published a novel called Philip Dru: Administrator, in which the title character leads the democratic western U.S. states in a civil war against plutocratic eastern U.S. states.
+Becoming a dictator, through gradual amelioration of social ills, through progressive taxation, universal suffrage, and reform of the country's laws and its national constitution, he moves the U.S. toward a “socialism as dreamed of by Karl Marx”.
+Dru's reforms resemble the "Bull Moose" policy platform of 1912.

 Adviser to Wilson

-After House withdrew from Texas politics and moved to New York, he became an adviser, close friend and supporter of New Jersey governor Woodrow Wilson in 1911, and helped him win the Democratic presidential nomination in 1912.
+After House withdrew from Texas politics and moved to New York, he became an adviser, close friend and supporter of New Jersey governor Woodrow Wilson in 1911, and helped him win the Democratic presidential nomination and the presidential election in 1912.
 He became an intimate of Wilson and helped set up his administration.

 House was offered the cabinet position of his choice (except for Secretary of State, which was already pledged to William Jennings Bryan) but declined, choosing instead "to serve wherever and whenever possible".
 House was even provided living quarters within the White House.

 He continued as an adviser to Wilson particularly in the area of foreign affairs.
 House functioned as Wilson's chief negotiator in Europe during the negotiations for peace (1917–1919) and as chief deputy for Wilson at the Paris Peace Conference.

 In the 1916 presidential election, House declined any public role but was Wilson's top campaign adviser: "he planned its structure; set its tone; guided its finance; chose speakers, tactics, and strategy; and, not least, handled the campaign's greatest asset and greatest potential liability: its brilliant but temperamental candidate."

 After Wilson's first wife died in 1914, the President was even closer to House.
 However, Wilson's second wife, Edith, disliked House, and his position weakened.
 It is believed that her personal animosity was significantly responsible for Wilson's eventual decision to break with House.

 Col. House and President Wilson in 1915.